How to Give a Cat or Dog Shot Instructions for Giving Your Pet a Shot at Home

 In most cases, you will draw the liquid into the syringe and then dispense it into the vial containing the powder.
 After shaking to mix the two, the shot is given as usual.

-Note that the freshness of the vaccination is important and it should be administered as soon as possible after it’s received.
-If there is a lag between receiving the vaccine and giving your pet their shot, make sure to refrigerate the medication.
+Note that the freshness of the vaccination is important, and it should be administered as soon as possible after it’s received.
+If there is a lag between receiving the vaccine and giving your pet its shot, make sure to refrigerate the medication.

 More on Giving Pets Medications